fortman/consul_watcher/README.md

 To run the test case locally, you will need to point to a running consul instance.
 Tokens/acl support not implemented yet, so it will have to be a consul instance with open anonymous access.
 Update bin/test.sh and edit CONSUL_HTTP_ADDR

 You will need to have ruby and jq installed and availabe in your path.
-I'll work to make 'bundle install' work as my next task.
+I'll make 'bundle install' work as my next task.
 Once all gems are installed, you should be able to run bin/test.sh and you will see the json diff with the previous watch data.
 The idea will be to push that diff to a data sync, with the first implementation being an amqp exchange.
-The work has been slow as I've been since, so the next update might not be for a week or two.
+The work has been slow as I've been sick, so the next update might not be for a week or two.

 # ConsulWatchToAmqp